-The diocese supports our laity and public with extensive services, such as providing eleven homes for the aged, a hospital, a health care center, and a day care center.
+The diocese supports our laity and public with extensive services, such as providing homes for the aged, a hospital, and a health care center.

 On August 12, 2014 Bishop Mitchell T. Rozanski was installed as the 9th Bishop of Springfield.
 Retired Bishop Timothy A. McDonnell (8th Bishop of Springfield) continues to reside in the Diocese and takes part in the life of the Catholic community here.

 There are several religious houses in our diocese, including the cloistered orders of the Visitation and Dominican nuns and numerous motherhouses including Sisters of St. Joseph, Sisters of Providence, Franciscan Missionary Sisters of Assisi and Daughters of the Heart of Mary.
 Other orders are present in the diocese.
 Among the religious men represented in the diocese, we have the Marian Fathers & Brothers, Franciscans, LaSalettes, Passionists and Stigmatines.

 Chancery Phone: (413) 732-3175 65 Elliott Street P.O.
 Box 1730 Springfield,.
 MA 01102